vxcall/vxcall/README.md

 <div align="left">
 I've been learning game modding/hacking at slow pace.

-The things I'll mess around with in the future: **Unity game hacking with C#, dll injector and mono injector**

 ### I'm capable of nothing much and am having hard time understanding the Unreal engine game hack.
-If anyone who's familier to it, plz reach out to me.
+If anyone who's familier to it, plz reach out to me via email.

 </div>